2600hz/kazoo/applications/crossbar/doc/sup.md

 Title: SUP
 */

 The SUP API is meant to mirror command-line interactions with the SUP tool.
+It will only run on the local API server.

-You must be super_duper_admin to access the SUP endpoint.
+You must be super\_duper\_admin to access the SUP endpoint.

 ## Activation